Skip to content

 2. Click Continue to Topical Authority.

-3. Track your rankings and visibility across your service areas.
+3. Track your rankings and visibility across your service areas or industry verticals.

 4. Monitor how your pages perform in search and AI results.